Operating as a backup to Grahamstown Dam, Tomago Sandbeds can provide about 20 per cent of the Lower Hunter’s drinking water.

 Water quality and catchment health

-Water from the Tomago aquifer good quality.
-Sand itself is a good filter of contaminants and therefore pollutants do not travel quickly and are normally inactivated.
-In addition, most of land in the catchment areas is a protected area which preserves drinking water quality.
+Water from the Tomago aquifer is of a good quality.
+Sand itself is an efficient filter of contaminants and therefore pollutants do not travel quickly and are normally inactivated.
+In addition, most of the land within the catchments falls under protected areas, which preserves drinking water quality.

 Hunter Water works with land use planners and industry in this area to protect the Sandbeds as a natural resource.